- Fully charge the batteries before first using them.

 Always use the automatic charger supplied with your vehicle.
 Never use a car-type charger.

-Keep the charger on until the light on the charger shows fully charged – usually overnight.
+Keep the charger on until the light on the charger shows fully charged and longer if possible – usually overnight.
 So long as the correct charger is being used, you can leave it connected and turned on until you need to use the scooter or wheelchair again.
 The charger continues to provide a very low trickle charge (at minimal cost) that keeps the batteries topped up and ready for use.

 If necessary, you can give the give the batteries a short charge so you can use your scooter.
 It’s better not to risk a flat battery while you are out, but doing this repeatedly will reduce the life of the batteries.